 This chapter makes brave attempts to understand Section G5(iv) of the 2017 CICM Primary Syllabus, in which the Court of Examiners expects the exam candidate to "explain the humoral regulation of blood volume and flow".
 And of course when they say "flow", surely they also mean "pressure" and "resistance".
 An when they chose the term "humoral", these sagely elders were probably referring to the endocrine control mechanisms which maintain the extracellular fluid volume and vascular tone, rather than the effects of phlegm and yellow bile on the patient's activity and temperament.
 Restating this syllabus item in a way which facilitates understanding, this chapter will briefly cover the hormonal systems which influence the circulation.

-Though some of these systems have been mentioned individually in the college exams, thankfully nobody has so far been asked to put it all together into a summary statement.
+Though some of these systems have been mentioned individually in the college exams (eg. the RAAS, in Question 6 from the second paper of 2011), thankfully nobody has so far been asked to put it all together into a summary statement.
 There are several systems involved and most people know them all very well by the end of their exam preparation, which makes questions like that very dangerous - without preparation, one may waste their time writing every possible thing they know.
 Clearly some sort of system is called for.

 For lack of a better system: